 Now, the measuring of the temple is the measuring of the earth.
 It’s a prophecy which God is now fulfilling.
 It means the exact understanding of the truth.
 The debunking of the lie relative to the globe.
 It’s a lonesome, solitary activity made in the desert.
 Maybe a dangerous job worth of persecution.
 But clearly foretold in the Scriptures.

 Corpses on the main street

 “When they have finished their witnessing, the wild beast that ascends out of the abyss will wage war with them and conquer them and kill them.
 And their corpses will be on the main street of the great city that is in a spiritual sense called Sodom and Egypt, where their Lord was also executed on the stake.
 So, those of the peoples and tribes and tongues and nations will look at their corpses for three and a half days, and they do not allow their corpses to be laid in a tomb.
 And those dwelling on the earth rejoice over them and celebrate, and they will send gifts to one another because these two prophets tormented those dwelling on the earth.”
 (Revelation 11:7-10)

 This is, by now, the exact situation.
-The two witnesses are unheard and persecuted.
-Anyway, they are not abandoned at all.
-Daniel’s prophecy regarding the final fight of the South against the North, two cryptic kings, has been, up to now, really trustworthy.
-It’s about the two witnesses of Revelation 11, as well.
+The two witnesses are unheard and under persecution.
+Anyway, they don’t feel desperate.
+Daniel’s prophecy introduces the final fight of the South against the North.
+They are two cryptic kings.
+Daniel’s prophecy is foretelling something about the two witnesses of Revelation 11, as well.

 “But when they are made to stumble, they will be given a little help; and many will join with them by means of smooth speech.
 And some of those having insight will be made to stumble, in order to do a refining work because of them and to do a cleansing and a whitening until the time of the end; because it is yet for the time appointed.”
 (Daniel 11:34-35)